tymyrddin/blue/source/docs/home/computer/scan.md

 3. Wait for the scan (60+ antivirus engines + AI chew on it)
 4. Read the report:
    * ✅ 0 detections?
 Probably safe (but still side-eye it).
    * ⚠️ 1-3 detections?
-Risky—could be a false positive, but why chance it?
+Risky, could be a false positive, but why chance it?
    * 🚨 4+ detections?
 YEET IT INTO THE SUN.
 (Even if it’s from your "tech-savvy" cousin.)

 ### For the extra suspicious